joodicator/PageBot/README.md

 * `state/qdbs.json` - records state information for this plugin, including the last quote that each channel or user has been notified of.

+#### `seen`
+Tells when users were last seen by the bot in a channel.
+* `!seen NICK` - shows information about the most recently observed activity in this channel of anyone using `NICK`.
+* `!seen NICK!USER@HOST` - shows information about the most recently observed activity in this channel of any user matching the given hostmask, which may include wildcard characters `*` and `?`.
+* `state/seen.json` - the database recording the last activity of every user in every channel.

+#### `tell`
+Allows users to leave public messages for each other in channels.
+This is similar to the service provided by *MemoServ* on many IRC networks, but can be useful when MemoServ is not available, or when the recipient may not be logged in to a NickServ account or may not notice that they have a memo.

+* User commands:
+    * **`!tell USER MSG`** - leave a message to be delivered to `USER` when they are next seen in this channel.
+If `USER` contains `!` or `@`, it must match the recipient's `NICK!USER@HOST`; otherwise, it must only match their `NICK`; in either case, it may contain wildcard characters `*` and `?`.
+Additionally, `USER` may consist of multiple alternatives separated by `/` (with no spaces) - the message will be delivered to the first one of these which is seen.
+    * **`!tell USER1[, USER2, ...]: MSG`** - leave multiple copies of the same message, each for one of several recipients.
+A comma-separated list of recipients, each accepting the same syntax as above, terminated by a colon, is used to address the message.
+    * **`!untell [USER1, USER2, ...]`** - if a list of recipients is given, delete the last message sent in this channel, to each of them, by the user issuing this command.
+Otherwise, delete the last such message sent to any recipient.
+If given, a recipient specification must equal exactly that used with `!tell` to send the message.
+    * **`!dismiss [NICK[!USER@HOST]]`** - delete the least recent pending message in this channel addressed to the user issuing this command which is from the given `NICK` or `NICK!USER@HOST` if specified, or from any sender.
+This can be useful when the recipient of a message has observed the message being sent, is already aware of its contents, and wishes to avoid it being repeated.
+Up to 3 additional `!dismiss` commands may be included on the same line as this command.
+    * **`!undismiss [NICK[!USER@HOST]]`** - restore the message which was most recently deleted using `!dismiss`, is from the given `NICK` or `NICK!USER@HOST` if specified, or from any sender.
+This can be useful to reverse an accidental usage of `!dismiss`.
+    * **`!read`** - if used in a channel, delivers any messages addressed to the user issuing this command.
+If used by PM, delivers any messages which have been designated to be read privately.
+This only happens when a user has too many messages to comfortably display in a channel, and after the user is explicitly notified of this in-channel.

+* Admin commands:
+    * **`!tell?
+[QUERY]`** - list all pending messages in the current channel (or in all channels if used by PM) where the sender's `NICK!USER@HOST`, the recipient specification, or the message content itself contains the text of the given `QUERY` (or all such messages if none is given).
+    * **`!tell+ FROM_NICK!USER@HOST, RECIPIENT, #CHAN, YYYY-MM-DD HH:MM, MESSAGE`** - insert an artifical pending message into the record, with the given sender, recipient specification, channel of delivery, sent time, and message content.
+    * **`!tell- INDEX1, INDEX2, ...`** - delete some messages according to the index numbers displayed with them in the output from `!tell?`.
+Note that the assignment of index numbers to messages changes in different channels, when sending commands by PM, and after messages are created or deleted.
+    * **`!tell-clear`** - delete all pending messages and other state information (except for the states accessible via `!tell-undo` and `!tell-redo`).
+    * **`!tell-undo`** - restore the plugin's state to how it was before the most recent change (which was not caused by `!tell-undo` or `!tell-redo`).
+    * **`!tell-redo`** - restore the plugin's state to how it was before the most recent use of `!tell-undo`.

+* Files:
+    * **`state/tell.pickle`** - the database of pending messages and other information, in the form of a [pickled](https://docs.python.org/2/library/pickle.html) Python 2.7 object.

 ### Games

 #### `chess`